LearnWeb3DAO/Layer2/README.md

 ## Layer 2 Scaling Solutions

-There are a multitude of Layer 2 scaling solutions out there, or being developed, today.
+There are a multitude of Layer 2 scaling solutions being developed today.
 We will look at them broadly.

 There are two main dimensions where Layer 2 scaling solutions differ from each other.
 The first is **transaction execution** and the second is **data availability**.

 Transaction execution strategies deal with how transactions are run, where they are run, what the trust environments are, what the security and decentralization environments are, etc.

-Data availability strategies deal with whether or not the Layer 2 solution makes their transaction data available on the main Layer 1 chain or not.
+Data availability strategies deal with whether the Layer 2 solution makes their transaction data available on the Layer 1 chain or not.

 We will look at the following categories: